Cousins, Vikings agree to 2-year, $66M contract extension

 Cousins had a career-best season in 2019, ranking fourth in the league in passer rating (107.4), fourth in completion percentage (69.1), sixth in touchdown percentage (5.9), and seventh in average yards per attempt (8.1).
 He led the Vikings to a wild-card win in the playoffs at New Orleans, his first career postseason victory, and was picked as an injury replacement to his second Pro Bowl after making significant improvement in a new offensive system from his first year in Minnesota.

-The cap-space clearance allowed the Vikings to apply the franchise tag on safety Anthony Harris for $11.441 million, preventing him from hitting free agency for another year.
-The Vikings also reached agreements on Monday on a new four-year, $12.25 million contract with fullback C.J.
-Ham, who was set to become a restricted free agent, and a three-year, $9 million deal with punter Britton Colquitt, who was eligible for unrestricted free agency.
+The cap clearance allowed the Vikings to put the franchise tag on Harris for $11.441 million, preventing him from hitting free agency for a year.
+The Vikings also reached agreements on Monday on a new four-year, $12.25 million contract with Ham, who was set to become a restricted free agent, and a three-year, $9 million deal with Colquitt, who was eligible for unrestricted free agency.

 Harris had a breakout 2019 season including six interceptions that figured to price him out of Minnesota’s plan, but his return will help stabilize a secondary facing unrestricted free agency for the top three cornerbacks: Xavier Rhodes, Trae Waynes and Mackensie Alexander.
 With Harrison Smith entrenched at the other spot, the Vikings will commit more than $22 million – about 11% of the salary cap – this year to their starting safeties.